Media-tv/Android/README.md

 ## Versioning

-For transparency and insight into our release cycle, and for striving to maintain backward compatibility, Popcorn Time will be maintained according to the [Semantic Versioning](http://semver.org/) guidelines as much as possible.
+For transparency and insight into our release cycle, and for striving to maintain backward compatibility, PlexMedia will be maintained according to the [Semantic Versioning](http://semver.org/) guidelines as much as possible.

 Releases will be numbered with the following format: